mikael-kalstad/3CG/README.md

 # SU3 - 3CG

 **A web-based application for analyzing ECG-signals in 3D.
 This project had focus on experimenting with different ways of visualizing ECG-signals in 3D.
-The project was a pre-project to the bachelors thesis, therefore a research question was developed; "Can 3D-visualization of ECG-waves be favorable?"
-(NOTE, this is a translation of the norwegian research question: "Kan 3D-visualisering av EKG-bølgeformer være gunstig?" **
+The project was a pre-project to the bachelors thesis, therefore a research question was developed; Can 3D-visualization of ECG-waves be favorable?
+(NOTE, this is a translation of the norwegian research question: Kan 3D-visualisering av EKG-bølgeformer være gunstig? **

 <br/>
 <img src="https://github.com/mikael-kalstad/3CG/blob/master/documentation/overview.PNG" width="80%" margin="auto">